AIcodeAcademy/ArchetypeNodeCLI/containers/c0-node-cli/.ai/rules/clean.code.rules.md

 # Clean code rules

-## Formatting
-- Keep a blank line between imports sections and functions, types, interfaces, classes, etc.
-- Avoid blank lines inside blocks of code.
-- Be consistent with indentation and spacing between operators.

 ## Intentional naming
 - Use fully descriptive names for variables and functions.
 - Start with a verb every function and flag variables (like `is`, `has`, `can`...).